OffchainLabs/orbit-actions/README.md

 - solidity compiler config is synced between hardhat and foundry, with foundry.toml being the source
 - use the sdk's formatting options for ts, js, json, md files. use the forge formatter for sol files.
 - CI
+    - audit-ci
     - lint
     - unit tests
     - fork tests
     - contract size
     - foundry gas snapshot
-    - check signatures (skips abstract contracts and interfaces)
+    - check signatures and storage (skips abstract contracts and interfaces, but this is easily changed in `scripts/print-contracts.bash`)
-    - check storage (skips abstract contracts)
     - e2e testing with hardhat + test node. always spins up an L3, one job uses ETH fees, one uses custom fees

 disabling features: